oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/weblogic-admin-console.md

    * [Use a `kubectl port-forward` connection](#use-a-kubectl-port-forward-connection).

 **Notes:**
- * For production use cases, Oracle recommends using a load balancer with ingress path routing rules and SSL port to access the WebLogic Server Administration Console.
+ * For production use cases, Oracle recommends using a load balancer with ingress path routing rules and an SSL port to access the WebLogic Server Administration Console.

  * To verify that your load balancer, NodePort, or kubectl port-forward setup is working as expected, see [Test]({{< relref "#test" >}}).